DasomKang/graduation-thesis/README.md

 # graduation-thesis (MSc in Statistics)

-some materials for graduation thesis
+some sources for graduation thesis

 1. Master Thesis presentation slide with Latex
 2. Code (R & Fortran)